 When the soil underneath a concrete slab can no longer support its weight, the slab will sink or settle.
-If some areas of soil are weak and others aren’t, the result may be uneven, unleveled, cracked, or caving concrete.
-Sinking concrete is caused by excessive weight, expansion and contraction due to changes in the weather, and erosion of supporting soil due to the movement of water below the surface.
+If some soil areas are weak and others aren’t the result may be uneven, unleveled, cracked, or caving concrete.
+Sinking concrete is caused by excessive weight, expansion, and contraction due to changes in the weather and erosion of supporting soil due to the movement of water below the surface.

 Why Choose PolyLift™ Concrete Leveling?

 Fortunately, you may not have to completely replace the affected concrete, which can be both invasive and costly.
-PolyLift™, or Polyinjection, is a new concrete leveling technique that utilizes a self-leveling foam composed of super-strength polyurethane material.
-When the foam is injected underneath a sunken slab of concrete, a reaction occurs that causes it to expand and harden.
+PolyLift™, or Poly injection, is a new concrete leveling technique that utilizes a dual component foam composed of super-strength polyurethane material.
+When the foam is injected underneath a sunken concrete slab, a reaction occurs that causes it to expand and harden.
 This material then lifts and locks the concrete slab into place as it solidifies, effectively filling any voids and creating a level surface.
 The result is an incredibly durable and permanent solution to uneven concrete.

 Advantages of PolyLift™ Concrete Leveling